nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

       - Logs component lifecycle events (mount, unmount)
       - Tracks when the component is fully rendered
       - Logs user interactions with feature cards
+    - **Code Organization**:
+      - Follows DRY principle with extracted constants for styling (headerFontColor, textColor, etc.)
+      - Uses a THEME object to centralize and maintain consistent styling values
+      - Implements JSDoc documentation for component and functions
+      - Uses template literals with constants for consistent logging messages
   - `stocks/index.js`:
     - The stock analysis page that hosts the StockChart component
     - Performs health check against the backend API